soilwise-he/SoilWise-documentation/tech/docs/technical_components/interlinker.md

 Examples are:

+- Assets that direclty refer to other assets as part of their metadata (e.g. a dataset refering to a document describing the data collection and processing)
+- Assets that indirectly refer to other assets (e.g. a dataset being mentioned in the text of a document)
 - Assets with the same DOI and metadata coming from different repositories
 - Assets with the same DOI, but different metadata fields
 - Assets without DOI that have identical metadata